Despite the outdated belief of all too many people, brushing alone does not free your mouth of enough bacteria build-ups.

 Don’t skimp on the floss.
 Make sure that you break off at least 46 cm of dental floss in every cleaning.
 Wind up one end of the dental floss around the middle finger of your one hand and the other end around the middle finger of your other hand.
 Make sure that you firmly grip the floss between your thumbs and forefinger.

 Be gentle.
 Floss with a rubbing motion.
 Do not press the floss aggressively against your gums.
 When the floss touches your gums, curve it gently on one tooth.
 Floss one tooth at a time.

 Keep it up.
 If you find it difficult to make a habit of using dental floss, you can use other interdental cleaners instead.
 Other popular interdental cleaners include specialised wooden and plastic picks, sticks, and brushes.

 While both brushing and flossing get you a long way in advancing your dental health, visiting your local Dentist In Ballarat is perhaps the best way to ensure that your mouth remains cavity free.
-Call us on (03) 5332 3148 or book your appointment online and claim your FREE dental consultation today!
+Call us on (03) 5332 3148 or book your appointment online today!